Bronx man charged with violent hate crime

 “I will not tolerate those who target others because of their ethnicity or who they love.
 We are better than that.
 Queens prides itself on being part of a City that holds accountable those who think they can divide us.
 Not here,” Katz said in a statement.

-According to the NYPD, Castro engaged in a verbal argument with a 34-year-old man in front of the 77th Street and Roosevelt Avenue subway station in Flushing just past 3 a.m. on July 6.
+According to the NYPD, Castro engaged in a verbal argument with a 34-year-old man in front of the 77th Street and Roosevelt Avenue subway station in Jackson Heights just past 3 a.m. on July 6.

 Castro allegedly yelled, “I hate Latinos and f----t people,” before striking the victim’s face with a sharp, unknown object, leaving a laceration on his left cheek.
 Castro fled on foot towards the 7 train at 82nd Street and Roosevelt Avenue.